ng-bootstrap/ng-bootstrap/README.md

 ## Contributing to the project

+**NOTE: We appreciate all the interest and enthusiasm, but this project is just in such a volatile state right now that we can't guarantee that your PR is going to be merged.
+It is highly recommended to open an issue (or write in the existing ones) and discuss possible collaborations.**

 We are always looking for the quality contributions!
 Please check the [CONTRIBUTING.md](CONTRIBUTING.md) doc for contribution guidelines.